 - Finally, ask yourself if adding someone new would slow things down.
 If the company is small and agile, work often gets done at a faster pace.
 When you hire someone new, there is a training and onboarding process that needs to happen, not to mention the learning curve of their time on the job.

 The Hiring Framework

 Now that you’ve confirmed that you do, in fact, need to hire a new employee, here are some things you should consider, as laid out by Chris Winn, CTO of Creative Market:

 - Connect all Job Postings to your Company’s Core Values

 By now, you should have laid out your company’s core values.
 Every candidate that you interview should fit perfectly into those values.
 Your company’s values should serve as a guiding star to help you think strategically about who you will hire and wade through the information you receive about each candidate.

 Now, it’s time to be a little selfish.
 At this stage, don’t just think about what the company needs.
-Since you’ll be managing the employee, think about what you need from a new hire.
+Since you’ll manage the employee, consider what you need from a new hire.
 Should they be collaborative?
 D you want to create a mentorship culture or a culture that values self-starters?
-You should aim to hire people that whom you’re excited to work with each day.
+You should aim to hire people whom you’re excited to work with each day.

 Why does this role need to be filled?
 What are their daily responsibilities?
 Who will they work with each day?
 What are their key performance indicators?
 What will success look like for them?